wmoreside/openmw-hidden-powers/README.md

 - Reimplemented the Serpent birthsign's drain effect in Lua, since that script was also not working in OpenMW.
 - Implemented the previously MWSE-exclusive feature that grants powers to NPCs in Lua.

+NOT implemented is the feature of unlocking new races by meeting them in game.

 ## Requirements

 OpenMW 0.49 or above.